The Cultic Area in Caesarea

 The Cultic Area in Caesarea: Conclusions

-As you can see there is an interesting phenomenon in human civilization.
-You can see this manifesting in Caesarea but also Jerusalem as a city is a very good example.
-In fact, you can find this phenomenon all over the world.
-I’m referring to the archaeological principle called ‘Continuity of Cult’.
+As you can see, there is an interesting phenomenon in human civilization.
+You can see this manifesting in Caesarea, but Jerusalem as a city is a good example.
+You can find this phenomenon all over the world.
+I’m referring to the archaeological principle called ‘Continuity of Cult.’
 What does it mean?
-So continuity of cult means simply that was a certain location became sacred by a certain culture. the rest of the civilizations that would follow will keep that location sacred but will create their own traditions.
+So, continuity of cult means simply that a specific location became sacred by a particular culture.
+The rest of the following civilizations would keep that location holy but would create their traditions.

-So as you saw in the beginning it was Herod the Great that venerated this spot by building a temple for Rome and Augustus.
-Then the Byzantines built an octagonal church there.
-Then the Muslims took over and build a mosque there.
-And last It was the crusaders that built a massive cathedral there Honoring St. Peter.
+So as you saw in the beginning, Herod the Great venerated this spot by building a temple for Rome and Augustus.
+Then, the Byzantines built an octagonal church there.
+Then, the Muslims took over and built a mosque there.
+And last, the Crusaders created a massive cathedral there Honoring St. Peter.

 arik-about